Gatsby Without the 'E': Crafting Lipograms with LLMs: Conclusion

+Lipogram translation demonstrates the power of modern language models, maintaining strict constraints while preserving text quality.
 In exploring several LLMs we identified their respective strengths/weaknesses in handling constrained text generation.
 This study underscores the complexities of creating high-quality lipograms and provides a benchmark for future research in constrained text generation.

-Left open for future work is the use of LLMs to produce coherent translations under even stronger palindromic constraints, where the text must read the same forward and backwards.
-Norvig~\citep{Norvig-2016} used computer search techniques to produce a 21,012 word palindrome, but with no underlying story or meaning.
-Perhaps techniques akin to those developed in our work can be used produce interesting palindromic translations.